aplaceof/FlowScope/README.md

 see this introduction  of RELX: at https://en.wikipedia.org/wiki/RELX .

 see this annual report of RELX at: https://www.relx.com/~/media/Files/R/RELX-Group/documents/reports/annual-reports/2019-annual-report.pdf.
 On page 137,  the section of "ANALYSIS BY BUSINESS SEGMENT", you can see that the revenue of  "Risk & Business Analytics" segment is only 2,316 £m in 2019, and anti-money laundering only a part of it.
+See the detail at: https://www.relx.com/our-business/market-segments/risk-and-business-analytics.
+If you are a Chinese: you can see the flowing website which is more relevant: anti-money laundering report in 2017: https://cj.sina.com.cn/articles/view/6359922816/17b14b880019005tfl anti-money laundering report in 2019: http://m.sinotf.com/News/index/id/340666 anti-money laundering report in 2019, first season :https://www.sohu.com/a/389620462_120052127

+See the tiny amount of fine, you can know, what does anti-money laundering  mean to a Chinese bank.
+The fine of anti-money laundering in a whole year for all of banks in China may even not exceed the turnover of Apple,MicroSoft in a single day.
 Surely, you can also search these informations on  your own.